yhagio/tutorialedge.net/content/projects/building-imgur-clone-vuejs-nodejs/part-7-uploading-images.md

 With `axios` and `vue-dropzone` now added to our project, we can now make a start on our `Upload.vue` component.
 Within this component we'll want to leverage the `vue-dropzone` component within the `<template/>` section of our component.

-We'll also be adding an `alert` box which will wrap any errors we may see and highlight them to our users:
+We'll also be adding two `<alert>` boxes which will wrap any errors we may see and highlight them to our users:

 <div class="filename"> frontend/src/components/Upload.vue </div>